 - 11.1 If we believe that an R4R/Appeal is frivolous or vexatious, we reserve the right to terminate our investigation of your R4R/Appeal.
-A R4R/Appeal will be deemed vexatious or frivolous if it is: - a.
-Obsessive, harassing, or repetitive; - b.
-Insistent on pursuing non-meritorious appeals and/or unrealistic, unreasonable outcomes;
+An R4R/Appeal will be deemed vexatious or frivolous if it is: - a.
+Obsessive, harassing, or repetitive; - Insistent on pursuing non-meritorious appeals and/or unrealistic, unreasonable outcomes; - c.

-- Section 17B - c.
 Insistent on pursuing what may be meritorious appeals in an unreasonable manner; - d.
 Designed to cause disruption or annoyance; - e.
-Demanding for redress which lacks any serious purpose or value. - 11.2 In instances where a R4R/Appeal is considered to be frivolous and/or vexatious, or where a student or third party continues to behave in a way that is considered to be unacceptable, the Executive Dean of a School or Head of Department (or nominated Deputy) will decide whether to terminate contact with the Student/Third Party.
+Demanding for redress which lacks any serious purpose or value; - f.
+Excessively long in length.
+A submission should be no more than 1000 words. - 11.2 In instances where an R4R/Appeal is considered to be frivolous and/or vexatious, or where a student or third party continues to behave in a way that is considered to be unacceptable, the Executive Dean of a School or Head of Department (or nominated Deputy) will decide whether to terminate contact with the Student/Third Party.
 In exceptional circumstances, this may mean that consideration of the R4R/Appeal is also terminated, in which case the student will be issued with a Completion of Procedures Letter.